Cherry blossoms. Butterflies. Misted, dewy mornings. Song bird serenades.

 At long last, all signs point to spring here on the west coast, although that’s not quite the case nationwide.
 It’s hard to imagine blizzard conditions elsewhere while strapping on sandals to greet the day.

 Should these early days of April fall short of expectations, don’t despair.
 One particular taste of spring is still easily accessible even if your local farmers market remains barren.
 Fresh peas are an exquisite treat, verdant and shockingly sweet straight out of the pod, but frozen are no terrible sacrifice in a pinch.
 Roughly mashed into a chunky spread with bright mint and lemon accents, the simple combination is enough to make any residual memories of winter melt away, even if the snow refuses to follow suit.

-This combination of rich almond-based ricotta and bright pea puree on a slab of hearty, seeded bread is actually a limited-edition menu item on offer at Nourish Cafe right now.
+This combination of rich almond-based ricotta and bright pea puree on a slab of hearty, seeded bread is actually a limited-edition menu item on offer at Nourish Cafe.
 In case you can’t hustle in before the season comes to a close, it’s an easy recipe to make at home for a taste of spring that everyone can enjoy year-round, worldwide.